wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/file-storage-sharing-with-onedrive-sharepoint/includes/3-sharepoint-online.md

 #### Align

 Align with your team and overcome common obstacles with stakeholder alignment by first understanding your business and stakeholder goals.
 Then identify the intranet scenarios that showcase the ways your people will use SharePoint and Microsoft 365 to address your goals.
-Lastly, determine the highest impact and easiest scenario to implement and you’ll find your your starting point.
+Lastly, determine the highest impact and easiest scenario to implement and you’ll find your starting point.

 #### Implement